lj970926/weekly-paper-reading/markdown/(USENIX20)Plug-N-PWN.md

 In this paper, the author proposed a new method to perform reverse engineering on CAN bus messages.
 Compared to previous methods, the new method doesn't need a real car and human intervene, which lead to low cost and high efficiency.

 ## 2 Main Idea
+Recent years, with the evolution of Iot and its application in automobiles, a lot of mobile apps have be generated to provide various functions about the car, such as remote diagnosis and operation.
+However, such apps have to use CAN messages to communicate with the vehicles too, either by itself or its companion dongles.
+This provides us a new way to revert engineering the CAN messages by analyzing the logic that they generate a message.

+## 3 Highlights Worth Learning